 Further developments led to the introduction of the MID 4 II first seen at the 1987 Toyko Motor Show.
 This model had all the technology seen in the first version, but featured a twin turbo engine named the ‘VG30DETT’, helping to boost power to 243kW.
 Exterior design had changed and two years after this car was introduced, the NSX came out with a similar looking front end to the MID 4 II.

 Only three MID 4 II’s were made and unfortunately the cost of production spelt the end of this project.
-The concept is long forgotten, but at least some of the technology made its way into some of Nissan’s great production cars including the Z32 300ZX and Nissan Skyline R32 GTR.If you enjoy this website then please donate so that it can remain online, free to all.
+The concept is long forgotten, but at least some of the technology made its way into some of Nissan’s great production cars including the Z32 300ZX and Nissan Skyline R32 GTR.If you enjoy this website, please donate to help it grow.